 What are bisphosphonates?

+People eliminate medications at different rates.
 Bisphosphonates leave a woman’s blood very quickly.
 However, 20-80% of the amount of the drug that enters the blood is then stored in bone tissue.
 Bisphosphonates can stay inactive in the bone tissue for years.
 They can also be released into the blood as the bone is remodeled.
 Stored bisphosphonates might be released from bones during pregnancy.